tashk85/rails-assessment/README.md

 - Google Sheets / Google docs for extra day planning and organization

 ### Instructions on how to setup, configure and use your App.
-1. Open the app in heroku.
+1. Open the app in heroku (https://threedirections.herokuapp.com)

 2. Signing up